thethien8a/My-Cursor-Rules/global-rules/rule-3.md

 ## 📋 Task Management Workflow

+### NOTE 1: Always use "sequential-thinking mcp" to plan task
-### NOTE: For every task, if i ask you "Tell me what should i do ?" or something like wanting you to plan for doing something.
+### NOTE 2: For every task, if i ask you "Tell me what should i do ?" or something like wanting you to plan for doing something.
 You ALWAYS need to create Task.md first before doing anything after.

 ### Task.md Template